-Resolving conflicts across services: There exist several papers on resolving conflicts across services [24, 26, 32, 34, 47].
-[6] blocks the unsafe state of the target application by forcing monitor code into the app.
-[32], [24] and [34] resolve conflicts by assigning weight or priority to different services based on their domain and managers' understanding of each smart service.
-[26] suggests that alternative realizations of users' expected applications can be selected to avoid the conflicts in Internet-of-Things.
-These centralized solutions may experience "single point of failure" and they require city managers to have abundant knowledge of services [24, 26, 34] for determining the weight of each service [30, 32, 47].
+Resolving conflicts across services: There exist several papers on resolving conflicts across services [18, 20, 24, 25, 35].
+[3] blocks the unsafe state of the target application by forcing monitor code into the app.
+[24], [18] and [25] resolve conflicts by assigning weight or priority to different services based on their domain and managers' understanding of each smart service.
+[20] suggests that alternative realizations of users' expected applications can be selected to avoid the conflicts in Internet-of-Things.
+These centralized solutions may experience "single point of failure" and they require city managers to have abundant knowledge of services [18, 20, 25] for determining the weight of each service [22, 24, 35].
 Whereas, our decentralized negotiation-based solution does not rely on city managers or a central agent to resolve the conflicts.

-Automated negotiation agent design: Multi-agent negotiation has already been widely studied in game theory [9, 13, 17].
-However, they cannot be applied to solve our problem directly due to making impractical assumptions, e.g., agents' utility functions have some specified properties [20, 27], agents have complete knowledges of opponents' preference [11, 35], and there exist mediators computing agents' offers [17, 20, 27].
-[20] considers finding a Pareto-efficiency solution for multi-attribute negotiation with the assumption that one mediator applies query learning to find near Pareto-efficiency solution and each agent's preference is monotonic.
-[46] tries to learn the robust negotiation policy for multi-agent policies, which assumes that an agent has the complete knowledge of other agents' objectives.
+Automated negotiation agent design: Multi-agent negotiation has already been widely studied in game theory [5, 8, 12].
+However, they cannot be applied to solve our problem directly due to making impractical assumptions, e.g., agents' utility functions have some specified properties [15, 21], agents know complete knowledge of opponents' preference [6, 26], and there exist mediators computing agents' offers [12, 15, 21].
+[15] considers finding a Pareto-efficiency solution for multi-attribute negotiation with the assumption that one mediator applies query learning to find near Pareto-efficiency solution and each agent's preference is monotonic.
 Our work does not rely on these assumptions to conduct negotiation automatically, which are impractical for smart city services.

 Opponent modeling: Modeling opponents is essential to improve the performance of negotiation results.
-The closest related work to this study is learning the acceptance strategy or the preference profile of opponents [4].
+The closest related work to this study is learning the acceptance strategy or the preference profile of opponents [2].
 To learn the acceptance strategy, existing methods focus on estimating the reservation values or the acceptance probability of different offers.
-An approach learns opponents' reservation value by anticipating opponents' behaviors with Bayesian learning [44] or non-linear regression [15].
+An approach learns opponents' reservation value by anticipating opponents' behaviors with Bayesian learning [33] or non-linear regression [10].
 Several methods are proposed to learn the preference profile.
-[25] uses Bayesian learning to determine the opponent types for given negotiation actions and opponent groups.
+[19] uses Bayesian learning to determine the opponent types for given negotiation actions and opponent groups.
 All these methods make some assumptions of opponents that do not hold in this work or require some detailed information of opponents.
 Whereas, our solution does not make such assumptions to improve the performance of a service under negotiation.